RishabhSingh4872962/lattice-nodejs-task/Readme.md

 ```
 v20.12.2
 10.5.2
-mongod (open in other ternimal )
+mongod (open in other ternimal ) see some obj but not error
 ```
 if any other throw the error check some youtube videos to download and setup manually node,npm , mongodb and git,github

 If All good!

-step 1 - remove .example from  .env.example and save it  file name should like this  .env

-step 2 - clone my repo in your local system run this command
+step 1 - clone my repo in your local system run this command
 ```
 git clone https://github.com/RishabhSingh4872962/lattice-nodejs-task.git
 ```

-step 3 - open any code editor in the cloned folder
+step 2 - open any code editor in the cloned folder

-step 4 - run this command in terminal
+step 3 - run this command in terminal
 ```
  npm install
 ```